Rules for Blackjack

 Moves

-After the Deal Phase, if the dealer shows Ace, there is an Insurance Phase 1, where each player can bet (up to) half of the bet, which pays 2:1 if dealer has a blackjack.
+If the dealer shows Ace, during the Pre-Play (or Post-Play, depending on the game mode) phase, each player can bet (up to) half of the bet as insurance, which pays 2:1 if dealer has a blackjack.

 During the Play Phase, players can make these moves: (unless hand value is 21 or more)